LayerFolding/Layer-Folding/README.md

 ```
 Examples of prefold networks are available in ```models``` directory, for both ```ResNet20``` and ```VGG16```.

-**Note**: For training networks on CIFAR100, you should load the right dataset:
+**Note**: For training networks on CIFAR100, you should load the relevant datasets:
 ```
 train_dataset = torchvision.datasets.CIFAR100(root='data/', train=True, transform=transform, download=True)